 Floral Tool — ZOTS

 This product is made by a company called Therm-o-web.
-They have revolutionized crafting, especially scrapbooking, however the floral industry has found them also very handy.
+They have revolutionized crafting, especially scrapbooking, however, the floral industry has found them also very handy.

 Clear Adhesive Dots

 Zots bond instantly and adhere to paper, glass, and ceramic which are the usual vessels we use for vases.
 We have used Zots on a variety of materials to either cover a vase or decorate it.
-Slippery satin ribbon stays where you want it to with Zots when decorating the smooth finish of a glass cylinder vase.
+The slippery satin ribbon stays where you want it to with Zots when decorating the smooth finish of a glass cylinder vase.
 It’s easy to attach a fresh, green Ti leaf on the outside of a glass cube vase to add a nice tropical look to a design.
 Adding moss and bark to a paper maché container is a breeze with Zots.

 Easy-to-Use and Easy-to-Remove

 The ease in which Zots bring to decorating and securing materials is equal to the awkwardness and risk in dealing with hot glue.
 They come in different sizes and thicknesses and they have them in strips, too.
-The other great thing about Zots, is that they remove easily, so you can reuse a glass or metal container again and again after removing the outside decoration.
+The other great thing about Zots is that they remove easily, so you can reuse a glass or metal container again and again after removing the outside decoration.